-For instance, the continued spread of COVID-19 has impacted and may further impact our clinical trials or preclinical studies.
-The onset of the COVID-19 pandemic caused brief pauses in patient screening and enrollment in our Phase 3 trials of tavapadon for the treatment of Parkinson's (which we subsequently resumed in the second half of 2020), and we remain particularly vigilant about patient safety given the elderly nature of this population.
+Public health crises such as pandemics or similar outbreaks could adversely impact our business.
+For instance, the COVID-19 pandemic and the post-COVID environment, including supply chain, labor market and other disruptions, as well as volatility in the global financial markets, in each case, driven by the pandemic, have impacted and may further impact our clinical trials or preclinical studies.
+For instance, certain of our clinical trials, including our Phase 3 trials of tavapadon for the treatment of Parkinson's, our Phase 2a trial of CVL-871 for the treatment of dementia-related apathy and our Phase 1 trial of emraclidine in elderly healthy volunteers to support development in Alzheimer's disease psychosis, predominantly enroll elderly subjects, and we remain particularly vigilant about patient safety given the elderly nature of these populations.
 While we have taken measures to revise clinical trial protocols to allow for remote visits, including home delivery of study medication, home health care visits to collect safety data and telemedicine visits to collect clinician-based trial assessments, such measures may not be sufficient to prevent missing data from impacting trial outcomes or delays in enrollment and trial completion caused by COVID-19.
-The primary endpoint in our monotherapy early-stage Parkinson's trials is based, in part, on a physical assessment of motor symptoms performed by a clinician, which cannot be completed remotely, and, if a substantial number of subjects are unable to complete in-person assessments, the completeness and interpretability of the data that we are able to collect from these trials or our other clinical trials would be impacted, which may create data integrity challenges, require changes to the statistical analysis plan, require the enrollment of additional subjects or otherwise negatively affect our ability to use such data to obtain regulatory approval.
-Similarly, if patients are reluctant to participate in our trials due to fears of COVID-19 infection resulting from regular visits to a healthcare facility or unable to comply with clinical trial protocols due to quarantines or travel restrictions that impede patient movement or interrupt healthcare services, we may not be able to meet our current trial completion timelines.
-In addition, Paxlovid, a treatment for COVID-19 granted emergency use authorization/conditional approval by health authorities, is contraindicated for con
+The primary endpoint in our monotherapy early-stage Parkinson's trials is based, in part, on a physical assessment of motor symptoms performed by a clinician, which cannot be completed remotely, and, if a substantial number of subjects are unable or unwilling to complete in-person assessments, the completeness and interpretability of the data that we are able to collect from these trials or our other clinical trials would be impacted, which may create data integrity challenges, require changes to the statistical analysis plan, require the enrollment of additional subjects or otherwise negatively affect our ability to use such data to obtain regulatory approval.
+Similarly, if patients are reluctant to participate in our trials due to fears of COVID-19 infection res protocols due to quarantines or travel restrictions that impede patient movement or interrupt healthcare services, we may not be able to meet our current trial completion timelines.
+In addition, Paxlovid, a treatment for COVID-19 approved in the U.S. and Europe, is contraindicated for concurrent use with some of our product candidates.
+As such, increased use of Paxlovid in the general population may cause delays in enrollment or increase the early termination rate in our clinical trials, which may impact our expected clinical trial timelines.